What are the chances of being granted asylum?

 'Remote registrations' have formed a large part of asylum applications in recent years in Denmark:

-In 2022, 59% were granted asylum by the Danish Immigration Service (first instance), and the Refugee Appeals Board (second and final instance) overturned 26% of the cases they handled.
-The two numbers cannot be added together, as not all cases go to the Appeals Board and the year might not be the same.
+In 2023, 72% were granted asylum by the Danish Immigration Service (first instance), and the Refugee Appeals Board (second and final instance) overturned 47% of the cases they handled.
+The two numbers cannot be added together, as not all cases go to the Appeals Board and the year of decision is often not the same.
+Both rates are unusually high.

 The numbers reflect more than anything else where the applicants are coming from.
 Almost everybody from Syria and Eritrea are granted asylum all over Europe, and very few applicants from safe countries come to Denmark in general.
 For that reason, the recognition rate in Denmark seems high compared to EU on average.
-In the EU, only 39% were granted asylum in 2022, but 50% received a permit if national forms of protection such as humanitarian stay are included.
-They are rarely used in Denmark.
+In the EU, only 43% were granted asylum in 2023, but many receive a national form of protection such as humanitarian stay.
+They are hardly ever used in Denmark.

-Since 2016 it has become harder for individual Iraqis, Iranians, Afghans and Somalis to obtain asylum.
-The same tendency could be seen all over Europe, but Denmark has judged these nationalities much harder than EU on average, see further down this page.
-In 2021, only 3% of Afghans and 19% of Iranians were granted asylum.
+After 2016 it became harder for individual Iraqis, Iranians, Afghans and Somalis to obtain asylum.
+The same tendency could be seen all over Europe, but Denmark judged these nationalities even harder than EU on average, see further down this page.
+In 2021, only 3% of Afghans and 19% of Iranians were granted asylum in Denmark.
 After Taliban seized power, the rate for Afghans has risen to over 90%, but most of the Afghan applicants in Denmark were evacuated and thus have a high risk profile.
 Denmark has recently decided to grant asylum to all women and girls from Afghanistan, which will obviously make the rate stay high.

 The chance of getting permission for family reunification afterwards is also depending on which country you come from, though refugees do not have to meet all the criteria.
 Their obstacles are mainly due to the demands on documents and proofs, which can be hard for many refugees to present.
 The percentage of positive decisions varied a lot in 2018, depending on country: Eritrea 36%, Somalia 37%, Syria 54%, Iran 73%, Thailand 82%.